 All the way south on US1 lies one of our favorite beach vacations spot in the US: Key West.
-As Florida’s southernmost point, this small island city has so many attractions to offer, from historic homes, pristine beaches, endless water activities to an incredible restaurant, nightlife scene – There’s no shortage of great things to do in Key West.
+As Florida’s southernmost point, this small island city has so many attractions to offer, from historic homes, pristine beaches, endless water activities to an incredible restaurant, and nightlife scene – There’s no shortage of great things to do in Key West.

 If you love road trips consider driving from Miami to Key West for the ultimate road trip in the United States.

 Just 90 miles north of Cuba, you’ll feel like you’re in the Caribbean with warm temperatures throughout the entire year.
-Looking for a laidback, tropical and cultural trip?
+Looking for a laidback, tropical, and cultural trip?
 Key West is the perfect spot.

 Things to do in Key West, Florida

 If you’re looking for all the must-do’s in Key West, we’ve put together a list of our favorite spots and activities for your next trip all in one place!

 For a spectacular bird’s eye view of the Florida Keys, hop inside a helicopter for a whirlwind scenic tour.
 There’s nothing more magical than soaring high above the islands and ocean as you see the Keys from one of the most unique perspectives.